oracle-livelabs/adb/auto-partitioning/create-table/create-table.md

 3. In Cloud Shell, execute the following to connect to your database.
 You need to insert your copied **autonomous database OCID** into the code below.
 For the database connection you are using ADMIN with the admin password you set up when provisioning your autonomous database.

-	The name of your service is your database name with suffix "_high", "_medium", or "_low".
+	The name of your service is your database name with suffix "high", "medium", or "low".
 You can get this information also from the DB Connections button on your **Autonomous Database Details** screen.

 	```
 	# go to home directory